T

 landmark

-A majestic mosque often considered one of the most beautiful in Southeast Asia.
-Its golden dome and intricate architecture make it a stunning centerpiece of the city.
+A stunning architectural masterpiece, this mosque is considered one of the most beautiful in Southeast Asia.
+Its golden dome and elegant marble minarets reflect majestically in the surrounding lagoon.

 • Dress modestly (shoulders and knees covered).